digitaldanieldev/data-quality-check/README.md

 You can download the latest binaries from the releases section.

 #### Environment Variables:
-Copy and rename the `.env` file, ensuring it is in the directory where your binaries are used.
+Copy and rename the `env` file to `.env` file, ensuring it is in the directory where your binaries are used.
 Make sure you configure the variables to match your environment.
+Also make sure the `data` folder found at the root of this project is in the same folder.

 ## Usage